Three Deuces: History

 The club's basement became a popular venue for jam sessions and performances by emerging bebop artists.
 The Three Deuces hosted performances by legendary artists such as Charlie Parker, Miles Davis, Max Roach, Charles Mingus, Art Tatum, and Erroll Garner, and has been described as a club where it was "more about sitting and listening to musicians as artists" in comparison to some of the other clubs which also featured dance entertainment.

-Roy Eldridge performed at the club between the fall of 1936 and 1938, and recorded an album, Live At The Three Deuces Club, at the club, believed to be from February 1937.
+Roy Eldridge performed at the club between the fall of 1936 and 1938, and recorded an album there, Live At The Three Deuces Club, believed to be from February 1937.

-In the early 1940s, the Three Deuces featured a house band that included pianist Hank Kohout, Specs Powell on drums, and bassist Milt Hinton, who backed luminaries such as saxophonists Coleman Hawkins, Ben Webster and Georgie Auld.
+In the early 1940s, the Three Deuces featured a house band that included pianist Hank Kohout, Specs Powell on drums, and bassist Milt Hinton, who backed saxophonists Coleman Hawkins, Ben Webster and Georgie Auld.